 Cultural tours in Uganda can be done during any season of the year.
 There are quite a number of festivities that run throughout the year, and you find such a great time to catch up with the celebrations

-Buganda is renowned for the distinct ceremonial occasions organized for observance, commemoration, inauguration, initiation, remembrance or fulfillment of cultural rituals and norms.
-Some of the common (highly recognized) ceremonies in Buganda include; the initiation of twins (okwalula abalongo), the introduction (okwanjula) and last funeral rite (okwabya olumbe).
+Buganda is renowned for the distinct ceremonial occasions organized for observance, commemoration, inauguration, initiation, remembrance, or fulfillment of cultural rituals and norms.
+Some of the common (highly recognized) ceremonies in Buganda include; the initiation of twins (okwalula abalongo), the introduction (okwanjula), and the last funeral rite (okwabya olumbe).

-Traditionally, a man could marry as many wives he can and it was normal putting them all under one roof provided he could cater for them.
-It was easier to become polygamous in Buganda than in other parts of Uganda because the bride wealth obligations we’re not prohibitive unlike formerly when marriage used to be conducted by parents, for instance where the father of the girl could choose for her a husband without availing her any alternatives.
+Traditionally, a man could marry as many wives as he can and it was normal putting them all under one roof provided he could cater for them.
+It was easier to become polygamous in Buganda than in other parts of Uganda because the bridewealth obligations were not prohibitive unlike formerly when marriage used to be conducted by parents, for instance where the father of the girl could choose for her a husband without availing her any alternatives.

 The Kiganda dance is a unique dance of the Baganda, with many variations for different occasions.
-Most common are bakisimba, muwogola and amagunju, all perfomed on totally different drum beats to amuse and honour a particular occasion.
+Most common are bakisimba, muwogola, and amagunju, all performed on totally different drum beats to amuse and honor a particular occasion.

 From spiritual to cultural and historical sites, the central region presents a rich experience for visitors traversing the Pearl of Africa.
 The heritage of this region can be felt at the different cultural and historical sites, some of which were recognized as world heritage sites by UNESCO.
 Among these sites include; Kasubi Royal Tombs, Kabaka’s palace in Lubiri Mengo, Bulange Mengo (Buganda Parliament), Wamala Tombs, Naggalabi Coronation site, Kabaka’s Lake in Ndeeba, Katereke prison ditch, Walumbe Tanda Archeology center, Ndere Cultural Centre, the National Museum, the Uganda National Cultural Center (former National Theatre).